History Of The Dakota People In Minnesota

 the Mdewakanton, which translated means 'Water of the Great Spirit.'"

-On a Mille Lacs Kathio State Park interpretive sign, Leonard E. Wabasha is
+At the Mille Lacs Kathio State Park, Chief Leonard E. Wabasha has an interpretive sign,

 hereditary